-- Convene at least ten (10) meetings of the North Carolina Substance Use Disorder Federation to share information related to substance use disorder prevention, treatment and recovery policy and advocacy across the state. - 2.
-Host one (1) annual policy summit with guidance on topic areas from the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS) to brief stakeholders on the current state of the state and the continuum of care in North Carolina and nationally. - 3.
-Create fact sheet series to share information in a timely and distilled manner with stakeholders; prevention, treatment and recovery providers; and advocates.
+- 1. Convene at least ten (10) meetings of the North Carolina Substance Use Disorder Federation to share information related to substance use disorder prevention, treatment and recovery policy and advocacy across the state. - 2.
+Host one (1) annual convening focused on policy with guidance on topic areas from the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS) to brief stakeholders on the current state of the state and the continuum of care in North Carolina and nationally. - 3.
+Create and maintain a newsletter educating the audience of ongoing field-related advocacy/legislation that impacts the fields of practice.
+This communication will be delivered weekly throughout the legislative session.